adithyan-sivaraman/nodejs-filesystem/readme.md

 **Endpoint**: `http://localhost:3000/createTxtFile`
 **Method**: GET

-Creates a new text file with a timestamp as its content.
+Creates a new text file with a timestamp as its text content.

 **Request Parameters**

-None required.
+Not required.

 **Example Request**